govuk-one-login/rp-reference/clients/Apex-Salesforce/README.md

 - Retrieves identity public signing key from DID endpoint
 - **TODO** Log out using the`/logout` endpoint

 > NB. this sample is not production ready code.
-It has not been thorouyghly tested and should be used as a guide only.
+It has not been thoroughly tested and should be used as a guide only.
 There is very little error handling implemented.
-MOst errors will cause a fatal error in the AuthProviderPluginClass.
+Most errors will cause a fatal error in the AuthProviderPluginClass.

 ## Before you start\